After taking out an interest-only mortgage, Amelia and Frank were unsure if they’d fully understood the terms and conditions.

 What we said

-At the time the couple took out the mortgage, they’d both been in low-wage jobs.
+We looked into Amelia and Frank’s situation.
+At the time the couple took out the mortgage, they were both in low-wage jobs.
 Amelia, who had learning difficulties, was living with her parents and Frank was renting.
 In our view, they couldn’t have afforded to save towards repaying their mortgage.